microsoft/ebpf-for-windows/docs/GettingStarted.md

 ### Viewing traces in real-time
 To view traces in real-time, the `tracelog.exe` and `tracefmt.exe` commands from the WDK can be used.
-If you are running eBPF for Windows in a VM, you can either install the full WDK in the VM (see the Prequisites section above) or just copy the two executables into the VM.
+If you are running eBPF for Windows in a VM, you can either install the full WDK in the VM (see the Pre-requisites section above) or just copy the two executables into the VM.

 To view all eBPF trace events that would be captured to a file, use the following commands: